icanbwell/fhir-server/everything.md

 ### \_explain

-The `_explain` parameter is used explain the query made by everything operation.
-When `_explain` param is passes, all resources are not returned but one of each type of resource is returned.
+The `_explain` parameter is used to explain the query made by everything operation.
+When `_explain` parameter is passed, all resources are not returned but one of each type of resource is returned.

 For example: <base_url>/4_0_0/Organization/<organization1>/$everything?\_explain=true